Stochastic Quantum Mechanics Trajectories Near Schwarzschild Horizon Black Holes: Stochastic Quantum Mechanics in curved spacetime

 \section{Stochastic Quantum Mechanics in curved spacetime}

 In this section we set the background necessary to the stochastic treatment for the quantum particles.
-The main objective is to set the equivalence between stochastic and quantum mechanics.
+The main objective is to show the equivalence between stochastic and quantum mechanics.
+In particular, both formulations gather in the hydrodynamic representation, that includes complex velocity fields, and Hamilton–Jacobi–type equations which have been discussed in \cite{chavanis2016derivationgeneralizedschrodingerequation,axioms13090606}, we follow this procedures as part of the theoretical foundation of this work.
 The stochastic formalism begin by considering that the particles are surrounded by an stochastic gravitational Background, that may be given by the GWB, as this background is small then we consider that only sufficiently small particles are affected.
 The particles dynamics changes as it lives in a stochastic background, instead of describing geodesics, the particles trajectories are stochastic trajectories.

 To model this trajectories we consider the formalism described in \cite{escobar2025fundamental}, where the relation between quantum mechanics and stochastic processes in curved spacetime is proved.
 The formalism consider the stochastic differential equation given by the definition of the 4-velocity $\mathcal{U}^\mu$, and we add a stochastic term